 Many visitors will arrive at Guilin airport and go straight to Yangshuo, about one and half hours away, without visiting Guilin.

 Hangzhou Xiaoshan International Airport

-Hangzhou Xiaoshan International Airport (HGH) is 27 km east of downtown Hangzhou.
-It is a new and modern airport, put into operation in the year 2000.
-Famously, there is speculation of a UFO arriving at the airport on July 9, 2010, which shut down the airport for some hours and garnered international attention.
+The Hangzhou Xiaoshan International Airport (HGH) was the scenario of a curious incident back in July 2010 when an alleged UFO sighting led to the airport temporary closure.
 Unfortunately the aliens did not take a tour with The China Guide.
 If they had perhaps they would have stayed longer.